jcc117/OcarinaProgrammingLanguage/README.md

 	Improved the way functions are called to be a bit more conventional Added foreach loops
 	Cleaned up operator precedence
+	Compiler Architecture Design
+	Initial Design of Symbols for Symbol Table

 # Items Under Consideration For Later Release
 	*repl mode*